Fixed-Income Products | Investing | HSBC

 HSBC Securities (USA) Inc. offers access to a wide variety of fixed income products including:

-As a client of HSBC Securities, you can rest assured knowing that an experienced Financial Advisor can help you determine if fixed income investments align to your personal objectives and risk tolerance, and can help you evaluate which specific products may fit within your diversification strategy.
+As a client of HSBC Securities (USA) Inc., you can rest assured knowing that an experienced financial professional can help you determine if fixed income investments align to your personal objectives and risk tolerance, and can help you evaluate which specific products may fit within your diversification strategy.

 |Investment, Annuity and Insurance Products:|

 |ARE NOT A BANK DEPOSIT OR OBLIGATION OF THE BANK OR ANY OF ITS AFFILIATES||ARE NOT FDIC INSURED||ARE NOT INSURED BY ANY FEDERAL GOVERNMENT AGENCY||ARE NOT GUARANTEED BY THE BANK OR ANY OF ITS AFFILIATES||MAY LOSE VALUE|

 All decisions regarding the tax implications of your investment(s) should be made in connection with your independent tax advisor.

 Research backgrounds of brokers and brokerage firms for free by visiting FINRA's BrokerCheck website